 Our blue section is dedicated to our school for autism @ Newfield and contains everything you need to know about this part of the family.

-The red area of the site has all the information about our main school for children and young people with SEND.
+The red area of the site has all the information about our SEND school for children and young people with a wide range of learning needs, complex medical & healthcare needs and sensory impairments.